 William Morris, Private, 14740, Welsh Regiment.
 William was born in 1897, the son of David and Ellen Morris, of East Lodge, St. Ishmaels.
 He enlisted at Milford into the 9th Battalion, Welsh Regiment, which was attached to 58 Brigade, 19th (Western) Division.
-The Division crossed to France during July 1915, and moved to positions around Givenchy, near Loos.
-William was wounded soon after, and died of his wounds on 23 August 1915.
+The Division crossed to France during July 1915, and moved to positions around Givenchy, near Loos, where it began trench initiation and training.
+William was wounded soon after arriving in France, and died of his wounds on 23 August 1915.
 He was 19 years old, and is buried at Merville Communal Cemetery, France.
 William is commemorated on his parent’s grave at Robeston West.

 Edwin Thomas, Private, 15904, Welsh Regiment.
 Edwin was the son of James and Ellin Thomas, of Woods End, Robeston West.
 He enlisted at Haverfordwest into the Welsh Regiment, and was posted to France in December 1915 with the 10th Battalion, Welsh Regiment, which was attached to 114 Brigade, 38th (Welsh) Division.
 The division moved to positions in the Fleurbaix sector for trench initialisation and training, and on 10 January 1916 moved into the front line at Riez Bailleul.
 Edwin was a signaller, and was positioned in an isolated post on 12 January when the battalion made an experimental demonstration of raising dummies above the trenches to test the Germans opposite.
 The Germans retaliated by shelling the Welshmen’s positions, killing Edwin and two other signallers, when their post suffered a direct hit that day.
 Edwin was 21 years old, and is buried at Pont-Du-Hem Military Cemetery, La Gorgue, France.